 1. Your candidates want a change in testing frequency and flexibility.

-A continuous learning model enhances your engagement with candidates.
+A continuous certification model enhances your engagement with candidates.
 You can deliver more often and with more options for testing times and locations.
 A candidate might answer one question sent to their email each day; another might receive a few questions each quarter.
 In all scenarios, the content is never far from their minds.
 Candidates benefit from increased exposure to content and from the convenience of testing where and when works best for them.

 2. Your candidates want to stay current in their industries.

 Industries evolve quickly.
-With a continuous learning model, you can update content to reflect recent industry research.
+With a continuous certification model, you can update content to reflect recent industry research.
 As new resources and findings become available, you can incorporate them as supplemental learning materials (see #4) within the assessment without impacting delivery.
 In nearly real-time, candidates test on these latest developments and, as a result, stay up-to-date in their respective industries.

 3. Your candidates want a personalized testing experience.

 Candidates want to focus on the areas that they’re weak in.
-Continuous learning models create that customizable experience.
+Continuous certification models create that customizable experience.
 You can apply adaptive item delivery, which offers candidates instant feedback on their progress and redelivers items they need to spend more time on.
 You can also configure your system to allow candidates to choose a content direction.
 Sometimes having a way for them to pick their own area is key!

 4. Your candidates want an easy way to learn content.